Run PDF Validation

 For example, setting the stop point to word_update halts after words are recognized.
 You can then verify whether superscripts and subscripts are properly merged into words.
 This technique is also helpful for debugging complex processes like paragraph assembly or table recognition.

-element_create
+🧩 element_create

-The element_create function inserts a new layout element into the document structure.
-Unlike other functions that modify detected elements, this one defines virtual elements manually-based on explicitly set parameters like bounding box and type.
-These elements can be used as standalone tags, layout hints, containers for tagging, or structural anchors for downstream operations (e.g., TOC positioning or header/footer marking).
+The element_create function inserts a new layout element (initial element) into the document structure.
+Unlike other functions that modify detected elements, this one defines initial elements manually – based on explicitly set parameters like bounding box and type.
+This is especially useful in cases where automatic detection fails and manual control over structure is required.

 The element is only created if the following is defined: